 Is there a way to use WebPT to ask patients for reviews after the initial visit?

-WebPT does not provide this functionality; however, we did recently acquire Strive Labs, which offers precisely this sort of marketing support (you can learn more about that here).
-However, you can use WebPT to conduct patient satisfaction surveys.
-And even if you don’t want to use a patient engagement software, there are plenty of free survey tools out there (like SurveyMonkey) that you can use to collect patient reviews and feedback.
+Yes!
+WebPT Reach, our patient relationship management software, offers precisely this sort of marketing support.
+If you don’t want to use a patient engagement software, there are plenty of free survey tools out there (like SurveyMonkey) that you can use to collect patient reviews and feedback.
 You could also mention that your clinic is on Yelp and Facebook—both of which are great places for patients to leave reviews.
-The important thing is that you thoughtfully build out your review solicitation process in a way that allows you to engage patients in a positive way and get their feedback (as a side note, Strive Labs is great for automating that process).
+The important thing is that you thoughtfully build out your review solicitation process in a way that allows you to engage patients in a positive way and get their feedback (as a side note, WebPT Reach is great for automating that process).

 Should my practice get a Yelp account?